i-c-stratigraphy/subcommission-neogene/pages/gssps.md

     The Globigerina Limestone, Blue Clay, Greensand and Upper Coralline Limestone Formations in the Ras il pellegrin section on Malta island.
 </a>

-_The Global boundary Stratotype section and Point (GSSP) of the Serravallian Stage (Middle Miocene), by Hilgen F.J., Abels H.A, Iaccarino S., Krijgsman W., Raffi I., Sprovieri R., Turco E., and Zachariasse J.W.,(2009), Episodes, 32, pp. 152-166_ [full text](files/Serravallian.pdf)
+_The Global boundary Stratotype section and Point (GSSP) of the Serravallian Stage (Middle Miocene), by Hilgen F.J., Abels H.A, Iaccarino S., Krijgsman W., Raffi I., Sprovieri R., Turco E., and Zachariasse J.W.,(2009), Episodes, 32, pp. 152-166.
+[Full text](files/Serravallian.pdf)._

 ## Base of the Neogene
 ### The Global Standard Stratotype section and Point (GSSP) of the base of the Neogene: Lemme-Carrosio section, Alessandria Province, northern Italy